-Standardized tests (SAT I, ACT, TOEFL or IELTS) are required for international citizens.
+Standardized tests (SAT I, ACT, TOEFL, IELTS, or PTE) are required for international citizens.
 The SAT I or ACT is required for students being instructed in English.
-The TOEFL or IELTS is required for students being instructed in a language other than English.
+The TOEFL, IELTS, or PTE is required for students being instructed in a language other than English.
 SAT II subject tests are optional.

 International students who are attending high school in the U.S. must submit SAT I or ACT scores.